Announcing the BioBase Fish Mapping Layer: EcoFish!

-Weeds and Grass: mysterious and underappreciated treasures of the sea
+Weeds and Seagrass: mysterious and underappreciated treasures of the sea

 Given the disdain for the word “weed,” it’s not surprising that seaweed gets such little respect in most developed human cultures.
 But, we are finding seaweed and its rooted cousin seagrass hold immeasurable value for the future of humankind.
 Time to get to work mapping it!